CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-13.md

 Collected Official Rulings File
 {: .text-center .text-beta}

-Version 13 current as of August 11, 1998
-{: .text-center }

 This is version 13 of the collected clarifications to the rules for the
 Middle-earth: Collectible Card Game, up to August 11, 1998.
 This includes rulings made through digest 118 of the MECCG mailing list.
 Some of these